xiangjunn/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

+### Listing all event field

+1. Listing all event addresses when defualt list is shown

+    1. Prerequisites: At least one event in the list.

+    1. Test case: `elist at/`<br>
+       Expected: All events listed with only address displayed.
+All events listed shown in the status message.
+    1. Test case: `elist`<br>
+       Expected: All events listed with all field displayed.
+All events listed shown in the status message.

+    1. Other incorrect delete commands to try: `elist 123`, `elist at/0000`, `elist xyz/` (where xyz is not a valid prefix)<br>
+       Expected: No change in display.
+Error message shown in status bar.

 1. _{ more test cases …​ }_